project-magpie/project-magpie.github.io/_posts/2014-04-26-pursue-hdmi-edid-bugs.md

     stmfb: EDID Read Error, setup safe EDID
     stmfb: Setting Safe EDID

 So I decided to take a look at the hardware and do some test.
-Because EDID seems to be needed for a working HDMI-CEC set-up.
+Because EDID is needed for a working [HDMI-CEC](http://en.wikipedia.org/wiki/HDMI#CEC) set-up.
+The EDID information is stored inside an [EEPROM](http://en.wikipedia.org/wiki/EEPROM) on the Television/Montor.
+The EEPROM is accessed by the STB via an I2C bus.

 The result looks a little bit chaotic isn't it?

 ![This is what it all ended.]({{ site.url }}/assets/edid/overview.jpg)

-The image shows the set-top box, a salea logic 16 logic analyser and a bus pirate.
-The salea logic analyser is to listen to i2c communication between the various loose ends.
-Before we can access the HDMI connector and the i2c EDID data lines we have to remove the Ethernet board.
-This is achieved by removing just one screw and lifting the complete ethernet board.
+The image shows the set-top box, a [salea logic16](https://www.saleae.com/logic16) logic analyser and a [DP Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate).
+The salea logic analyser is to listen to I2C communication between the various loose ends.
+Before we can access the HDMI connector and the I2C EDID data lines we have to remove the Ethernet board.
+This is achieved by removing just one screw and lifting the complete Ethernet board.

 ![Remove the Ethernet board]({{ site.url }}/assets/edid/ethernet_board.jpg)

-After removing the ethernet board it looks like this:
+After removing the Ethernet board it looks like this:

 ![EDID stuff]({{ site.url }}/assets/edid/edid_stuff.jpg)

 For debugging purposes I soldered some wires to the related components.
-There are two types of i2c bus involved.
+There are two types of I2C bus involved.
 The one from HDMI which is a 5V type and the one from the STB which is at a 3.3V level.
 So the not applied components seems to form a level shifter.
 If I attach an HDMI monitor to the STB I can see transfers from STB to an EEPROM on the board which response with 0xFF in all bytes.
 But no communication over HDMI.
 Because the loose ends are not connected.

 ![EDID details]({{ site.url }}/assets/edid/cable_zoom.jpg)